What's this about?

 Endogenous value

-The new system of coins created an economy where players can buy vanity items, but also use the coins to discount future tours.
-All of this incentivises players to return to CityRiddler and compare themselves with other teams.
+The introduction of coins created an economy where players can buy vanity items, but also use them to discount future tours.
+This in turn increases player retention and strengthens the social component.

 Nothing is forever?

-CityRiddler stores all your past tours, so you can relive them at any point in time.
-Taking photos for memories is seamlessly integrated into riddles.
-Additionally, each of your adventures can be shared as an instagram story afterwards, so you can share the joy with all of your friends... and maybe even your next adventure.
-On CityRiddler.
+CityRiddler stores your past tours, so you can relive them anytime.
+Taking photos for memories is seamlessly built into the riddles.
+After each adventure, users can also share it as an Instagram story with their friends... and maybe spark the next one.

 Hey, I'm Lukas, cofounder of CityRiddler!
 We faced the challenge of formalizing a rather complex existing UI concept and turning it into a coherent UI/UX concept while simultaneously introducing gamification elements.
 Michal was able to dive into the subject matter excellently and responded to our requests wonderfully!